How a Child Custody Attorney Can Help You

-In deciding whether to award joint legal custody to parents, the judge will expect to see evidence that the parents can cooperate that the award will encourage healthy contact between the child and the parents, and that neither parent is neglectful or abusive.
+In deciding whether to award joint legal custody to parents, the judge expects to see evidence that the parents can cooperate, that joint custody will encourage healthy contact between the child and the parents, and that neither parent is neglectful or abusive.

-In making the decision about who will have physical custody of a child the judge will consider five key factors:
+In making the decision about who will have physical custody of a child, the judge considers five key factors:

 - The age of the parents and the children and physical health and mental state